 WIFI Classification | Wound, Ischemia, Foot Infection | Evaluates the extent of wound, ischemia, and infection risk. |

-SINBAD Classification | Score of 0 to 6 | Utilizes a scoring system for various ulcer features, with higher scores indicating greater severity. |
+SINBAD Classification | Score of 0 to 6 | Utilises a scoring system for various ulcer features, with higher scores indicating greater severity. |

-IWGDF/ISDA Classification | Grade 1 to Grade 4 | Categorizes ulcers based on severity, from superficial to deep with gangrene. |
+IWGDF/ISDA Classification | Grade 1 to Grade 4 | Categorises ulcers based on severity, from superficial to deep with gangrene. |

 In summary, classifying diabetic foot ulcers accurately is crucial.
 It helps doctors develop effective treatments and prevent complications.
-By understanding the severity and characteristics of these ulcers, clinicians can provide the best care for patients11.
+By understanding the severity and characteristics of these ulcers, clinicians can provide the best care for patients.

-A study included 137 patients with diabetic foot ulcers.
-During follow-up, 51.1% healed, while 48.9% had lower extremity amputations.
-Wagner and UT systems were better at predicting amputations10.
-About 5% of people with diabetes will get a foot ulcer.
-Foot ulcers in diabetic patients cause more hospital admissions than other complications.
 A 2021 study found that diabetes complications are a leading cause of lower extremity amputation.
-The Wagner’s classification system has six grades, from Grade 0 (no open lesions) to Grade 5 (gangrene of the entire foot).
+Wagner’s classification system has six grades, from Grade 0 (no open lesions) to Grade 5 (gangrene of the entire foot).
 The University of Texas classification system grades ulcers from 0 to 3, based on severity.
 The WIFI classification system evaluates wound, ischemia, and infection risk.
-The SINBAD system uses a scoring system from 0 to 1 for various ulcer features.
-The IWGDF/ISDA system has 4 grades that indicate ulcer severity.
-Early diagnosis and prompt treatment are crucial for managing diabetic foot ulcers and avoiding complications like gangrene.

 Initial Treatment Steps for Diabetic Sores